Skip to main content

 Visual representation of your raglan sweater construction

-If you've ever knitted a raglan sweater, you know how tricky the calculations can be—how to distribute cast-on stitches, how many rounds to work increases, how deep the raglan should be, how to shape the sleeves, and making everything match your gauge.
-The Raglan Sweater Calculator automatically calculates all of this and provides you with a complete, step-by-step pattern.
+If you've ever knitted a raglan sweater, you know how tricky the calculations can be—how to distribute cast-on stitches, determine the number of increase rounds, calculate raglan depth, shape the sleeves, and match everything to your gauge.
+The Raglan Sweater Calculator automates these calculations and generates a complete step-by-step knitting pattern.

-In my knitting journey, I've made dozens of raglan sweaters—cardigans, pullovers, baby sweaters, and fitted adult garments.
-Every time, I faced the same challenge: "If the math is wrong, the entire sweater won't fit."
-This calculator has completely transformed my knitting life.
-Now I can confidently design custom-fit sweaters without spending hours on pen-and-paper calculations.
+In my knitting journey, I've made dozens of raglan sweaters, including cardigans, pullovers, baby sweaters, and fitted adult garments.
+Every time, I faced the same challenge: if the math was wrong, the sweater wouldn't fit properly.
+This calculator has transformed the process by making custom-fit sweater design fast and reliable.

 Raglan sweater construction is a top-down knitting technique where you:

-• Work increases to reach the chest width
+• Work increases until the desired chest width is reached.

-• Then separate the sleeves and complete the body and sleeves independently
+• Separate the sleeves and continue knitting the body and sleeves independently.

-Raglan lines are diagonal seams that run from the neck to the underarm.
-This construction is ideal for seamless sweaters, and the fit is very comfortable because there are no shoulder seams.
+Raglan lines are diagonal seams that run from the neckline to the underarm.
+This construction is ideal for seamless sweaters and provides a comfortable fit because there are no shoulder seams.

 About the Raglan Sweater Calculator

-This calculator is a professional-level tool that generates a complete raglan sweater pattern.
-You enter your body measurements and gauge, and the tool provides all these calculations:
+This professional-level calculator generates a complete raglan sweater pattern.
+Simply enter your body measurements and gauge information, and the calculator will provide:

-• Inches (in) – Standard for US/UK patterns
+• Inches (in) – Standard for US and UK patterns

 Step 3: Enter Sweater Measurements